Austin Location

 request free consultationA charge for assault causing bodily injury to a family member can threaten your freedom, reputation, and future.
 Jail time, no-contact orders, and a lasting criminal record are all on the table, even if the facts are disputed.

-At the Law Office of David D. White, PLLC: Austin Criminal Lawyer, we take these cases seriously and fight for the best possible outcome.
+At the Law Office of David D. White, PLLC, we take these cases seriously and work toward the best possible outcome.
 From the first hearing to final resolution, we’re in your corner.
-Call (512)-369-3737 to speak with a trusted assault lawyer.
+Call (512)-369-3737 to speak with an Austin assault defense attorney.

 Client Reviews